BIDS-numpy/numpy-paper/letters/editor-response.md

 Dear Federico,

-Thanks again for the careful review and helpful suggestions from you and the referees.
-We are delighted that you offered to publish our review article under a CC-BY 4.0 license and at no charge.
+Thank you again for the careful review and helpful suggestions from you and the referees.
+We are delighted that you offered to publish our review article, if accepted, under a CC-BY 4.0 license at no charge.

 Per your request, we revised our review to address the referees and to ensure that it is in Nature style throughout.
 Specifically:

 1. We kept the main text below 3700 words.

-2. We changed the title to ``Array Programming with NumPy.''
+2. We changed the title to "Array Programming with NumPy".

 3. In the abstract, we removed all references, made clear it is a review article, ended with a summary sentence, and stayed under the